NeerajSugara/OutlookEmailAutomation/README.md

 # OutlookEmailAutomation
-A VBA macro to automate sending emails with attachments using Outlook or Gmail, including dynamic content and personalized salutations.
+A VBA macro to automate sending emails with attachments using Outlook, including dynamic content and personalized salutations.
+Make sure to give required permissions to your macro to access your Outlook application on your system to integrate with VBA macro.

 # OutlookEmailAutomation